Complexity and Complex Systems From Life on Earth to the Universe

 In a complex world, mapping causes to effects is challenging, making it hard to describe its dynamics and predict its evolution.
 In a chaotic system, tiny local changes can have significant impacts somewhere else, and this dynamic is commonly referred to as the butterfly effect.

-Interestingly, in Taleb’s discussion, he uses stressors of the kind mentioned above as information that gets conveyed to the different parts of a complex system.
+In Taleb’s discussion, he uses the abovementioned stressors as information conveyed to the different parts of a complex system.

 Antifragile systems will grow weak without this crucial information about the environment where stressors originate.
-With enough stressors, they become stronger over time and can withstand more load.
+With enough stressors, they become stronger and can withstand more load.

 Again, we see information as a distinct entity vehicled around in complex systems by unusual methods.